KeriWarr/hwcd_hackwaterloo/README.md

 hwcd_hackwaterloo
 =================

-A simple utility for finding the closest free room in a given building.
+A simple proof-of-concept University of Waterloo utility, which can be used for finding the closest unoccupied classroom for a specified period of time from your current location on campus.

 Future plans:
-- Convert the desktop application to a web application.
+- Convert the desktop application to a web application & mobile application.
-- Get more building classroom data.

-NOTE: requires internet connection to use
+- Improve our data set.

 Check out all the other hackathon submissions (and ours) here: http://hack-waterloo.challengepost.com/submissions